-Aberration and diffraction are usual phenomena that occur in imaging systems.
+Aberration and diffraction are common phenomena that occur in imaging systems.
 It is important to investigate the effects of the diffraction of optical aberrations of Gaussian beams.
 In this section, we calculate the MSD spot size for diffracted beams which are generated by passing aberrated Gaussian beams through an aperture.
-We then assume a non-perfect Gaussian beam with aberration φ_R model this using Zernike polynomials
+We then assume a non-perfect Gaussian beam with aberration $\phi_R$ , which we model by using Zernike polynomials